kodo-exchange/api/readme.md

-# Velodrome Finance HTTP API 🚲💨🕸️
+# Kodo Exchange HTTP API 🥁

-Velodrome Finance HTTP API is used by our app to fetch tokens and liquidity pool pairs.
+Kodo Exchange HTTP API is used by our app to fetch tokens and liquidity pool pairs.

 Please make sure you have [Docker](https://docs.docker.com/install/) first.